 Furthermore, not all signs and symptoms you notice will be signs of cancer.
-However, it’s essential to pay attention to specific symptoms that you feel are abnormal or persist for an extended period.
+However, it’s essential to pay attention to specific symptoms that you perceive as abnormal, or that persist for an extended period.

 For example, not all headaches indicate brain cancer or a tumor, but a persistent headache accompanied by nausea, vomiting, vertigo, or fainting may indicate something significant about a brain tumor.